Blaine Gabbert

 Blaine Williamson Gabbert (born October 15, 1989) is an American former professional football quarterback who played in the National Football League (NFL) for 13 seasons.
-He played college football for the Missouri Tigers, receiving second-team All-Big 12 honors, and was selected 10th overall by the Jacksonville Jaguars in the 2011 NFL draft.
-Gabbert began his career as the Jaguars' starter, but inconsistent play and injuries led to his departure after three seasons.
-He spent his next three seasons with the San Francisco 49ers, where he saw his last significant playing time.
-For the remainder of his career, Gabbert served as backup for the Arizona Cardinals, Tennessee Titans, Tampa Bay Buccaneers, and Kansas City Chiefs.
-As a backup, he won two Super Bowl titles, one with the Buccaneers and one with the Chiefs.
+He played college football for the Missouri Tigers, earning second-team All-Big 12 honors in 2010.
+Gabbert was selected 10th overall by the Jacksonville Jaguars in the 2011 NFL draft and began his career as their starter, but his tenure lasted only three seasons due to inconsistent play and injuries.
+Gabbert alternated as the starter and backup for the San Francisco 49ers during his next three seasons and spent the rest of his career as backup with the Arizona Cardinals, Tennessee Titans, Tampa Bay Buccaneers, and Kansas City Chiefs.
+Gabbert was a member of the Buccaneers team that won Super Bowl LV and the Chiefs team that won Super Bowl LVIII.

 Early life

 Gabbert was born in Ballwin, Missouri, a suburb of St. Louis.
 He attended Parkway West High School in Ballwin, where he played for the Parkway West Longhorns high school football team.
 He was a five-star blue-chip All-American and, according to Rivals.com, was their No. 14 national player overall at any position.
 He was invited to participate in the Elite 11 quarterback camp in the summer of 2007 where he won the camp MVP honors over Andrew Luck and then, in January 2008, he played in the US Army All-American Game.
 He recorded 623 passing yards and five touchdowns as a senior, despite an injured foot that limited him to four games.
 As a junior, he posted 1,523 yards and 20 touchdowns (on 119-of-231 passing) and also added another 458 yards rushing and eight touchdowns.
-In his sophomore season, he threw for approximately 1,100 yards and 11 touchdowns as a first-year starter.
+In his sophomore season, Gabbert threw for approximately 1,100 yards and 11 touchdowns as a first-year starter.